-Riskalyze is the first-ever way to objectively pinpoint individual investor risk tolerance.
+Riskalyze's Risk Assessments allow you to objectively pinpoint an individual investor's risk tolerance.
 Furthermore, Riskalyze portfolio and retirement map functionality provide a quantifiable way to match investor risk preference with a corresponding portfolio and retirement plan.

 Now the advisor-client relationship is empowered by transparent, objective, well-defined, actionable expectations and the probability of success is quantified and unemotional.

 The Next-Generation Risk Questionnaire, as well as the legacy Simple and Detailed Risk Questionnaire, provide you with the opportunity to discover each client's risk/return preferences.
 The first few questions are information gather tools, helpful to gain insights into each investor's financial world while setting the stage for the risk/reward questions.

 Riskalyze helps advisors understand each client's feelings and biases regarding financial risk in the context of their personal financial position.
 The questionnaire requires the context of their total investment amount — and in the case of the detailed approach — the amount they would have to lose to reach the state of "financial devastation."
 From these data points, Riskalyze is able to ask a series of dynamic questions to calculate each investor's monetary utility.
 Upon completion of a Risk Questionnaire, Riskalyze converts the solution into an understandable and actionable Risk Number.